edmundhung/conform/packages/conform-react/README.md

 ### useFieldList

-It returns a list of key and config, with a group of helpers configuring buttons for list manipulation
+It returns a list of key and config, with helpers to configure command buttons with [list command](/docs/submission.md#list-command).

 ```tsx
 import { useFieldset, useFieldList } from '@conform-to/react';